ilikedata/HistoricalPolicies/README.md

 HistoricalPolicies
 ==================

-Historical privacy policies, TOS etc.
+A place to record versions of privacy policies, terms of service etc.

+The hope is to make it simple to see changes made.

+Pull requests appreciated.